 Jen moved to Portland in 2009 allured by the city’s unique personality, professional opportunities, and close proximity to a wide range of outdoor recreation.
 She is thrilled to be a part of a team that is so inventively and conscientiously adding to Portland’s landscape and community.

 Her favorite adventures include river trips on the Deschutes (mainly to see who can rack up the most rattlesnake sightings -- she's an accountant and loves the numbers), camping in the desert, and learning to ski the backcountry.

-Max joined the Guerrilla team in 2015 as the company's first dedicated Asset Manager.
-Once construction is complete on a project, Max takes over all aspects of property management, building upkeep, and tenant relations.
-He was born and bred in the great state of Vermont, a.k.a. "the West Coast of the East Coast."
+Westin joined the Guerrilla team in 2016 as Guerrilla's Interim Asset Manager.
+Once construction is complete on a project, he takes over all aspects of property management, building upkeep, and tenant relations.
+He also acts as project manager on Guerrilla Development projects.